 The percentage of maltreated children reporting suicidal thoughts and/or attempts is 19.7%, and of non-maltreated children is 18.8%.
-Table 6 shows the percentages of suicidal thoughts, suicide attempts and suicide (total) for the types of maltreatment.
-Remarkably, the percentages of suicide (total) for sexual abuse are the lowest and for emotional maltreatment the highest.
-Furthermore, it is notable that the percentage of attempts for sexual abuse is much lower than for the other types of maltreatment.
+Table 6 shows the percentages of suicide (total), suicidal thoughts and suicide attempts for the types of maltreatment.